 Pros – It absorbs sweat with ease, providing excellent support and traction when wet.
 If you think about it, India is a hot and humid place to practice.
 It makes sense that cotton is their first choice.
 So if you practice high-intensity yoga such as Ashtanga yoga, Vinyasa, Power yoga, and Hot yoga, cotton is a really good option.
-That said, a natural and organic cotton yoga mat can help you with more subtle practices like Yin yoga, Kundalini yoga, and Iyengar yoga.
+That said, a natural and organic cotton yoga mat can help you with more subtle practices like Yin, Kundalini, and Iyengar yoga.

 It’s also easy to clean.
-A cotton yoga mat will last you a lifetime, and you can wash it as much as you need.
+A cotton yoga mat will last you a lifetime; you can wash it as much as you need.
 So it’s also perfect for your outdoor yoga sessions.

 Brentwood Home uses natural latex for an anti-skid bottom.
 And it’s thick enough to be comfortable for forearm and kneeling poses and for yogis with tender knees or achy joints.